Ahmed-Arafat10/Linux-Documentation/Session #4.md

       sudo chown arafat:roo7 file.txt

-Note: Its importance appears in system  2 course, not in here
+Note: Its importance appears in system  2 course, not here